Restorative Dental Care

 A removable replacement, dentures fill in for missing teeth and the surrounding gum tissue.
 Depending on the state of their oral health, patients may need complete or partial dentures to restore their smile.
 Complete dentures are used when a patient has no natural teeth remaining, while partial dentures are used when some natural teeth remain.

-Our on-staff periodontist, along with our highly skilled hygienists, can also help treat patients suffering from periodontal disease, an advanced form of gum disease and leading cause of adult tooth loss.
+Our highly skilled hygienists can help treat patients suffering from periodontal disease, an advanced form of gum disease and leading cause of adult tooth loss.